 In 1990, he moved to Beaufort, South Carolina, where he engaged in the private law practice from 1991 until his appointment as Associate Probate Judge for Beaufort County, assuming that position in January 1999 and serving as such until his appointment as Probate Judge in July 2012.

 Judge Fulp was elected as Probate Judge for Beaufort County in November 2014.
 He currently serves on the Probate Court Judges Advisory Committee.

 Judge Fulp is a judicial member of the South Carolina Bar and the Virginia State Bar, and is a member of the National College of Probate Judges and the South Carolina Association of Probate Judges (currently serving as First Vice President).

-He is married to Janice Fulp; they have two children, Sarah Macleod Dyson and Gordon Macleod.
-He is a long-time member of the Parish Church of St. Helena (Episcopal) in Beaufort.
+He is married to Janice Fulp; they have two children and four grandchildren.
+He is a long-time member of the Parish Church of St. Helena in Beaufort.